Keyboard shortcuts

 op nop() { @input }

-// use operation nop on a circle
+// use operation `nop` on a circle results in the same circle

 std::geo2d::Circle(radius = 1cm).nop();